 The New Jersey Department of Environmental Protection (Department) anticipates receiving federal funds under Section 319(h) of the Clean Water Act (CWA), which will be used to award pass-through grants to eligible recipients to carry out watershed restoration activities as described below.
 The Department must award at least 50% of the federal grant to projects that implement approved watershed based plans.
 The remainder of the pass-through amount can be used for other nonpoint source (NPS) related projects.
-The Department has also received discretionary funds that are for specific, dedicated purposes, as described below.

-The Department intends to award these pass-through grants for projects which advance Comprehensive Water Resource Management (CWRM).
-Under CWRM, the Department will evaluate the water resources management issues of each region to ensure that identified problems are addressed comprehensively and holistically, with the most efficient and effective use of both regulatory and non-regulatory tools and partnerships, to achieve measureable environmental outcomes.
+The Department will evaluate the water resources management issues of each region to ensure that identified problems are addressed comprehensively and holistically, with the most efficient and effective use of both regulatory and non-regulatory tools and partnerships, to achieve measureable environmental outcomes.
 The Department, along with its partners, invested significant resources in characterizing the causes of water quality impairments in several watersheds and has found that reducing NPS pollution will be key to meeting water quality objectives in those watersheds.
 In addition, there are also overarching issues, specifically, addressing combined sewer overflows (CSOs) and improving resiliency to storm events like Superstorm Sandy, which will be advanced by implementing NPS reduction strategies, including green infrastructure, living shorelines and environmental education.
 Therefore, under this request for proposals (RfP), the Department is requesting proposals from organizations and governmental entities for the purpose of implementing: (1) approved watershed based plans or total maximum daily loads (TMDLs) in the Barnegat Bay and the non-tidal Raritan River Watersheds, (2) green infrastructure projects within drainage areas that are hydraulically connected to areas with documented CSOs and environmental education initiatives that advance these goals or (3) natural solutions, such as the creation of living shorelines, to address erosion and water quality issues as an alternative that adds diversity to other shore protection measures in tidally influenced areas.
 Approved watershed based plans in the Barnegat Bay and non-tidal Raritan River Watersheds are listed below in Table 1.